 To determine the appropriate amount of life insurance coverage, it is important to consider several factors:

-• Current income: Assess how much income the business or family would lose in the event of death.
+- Current Income: Estimate how much income the business or family would lose if you died.

 Factors to consider